 Health Canada - PMRA completes a full assessment on potential effects of pesticides on aquatic organisms.
 As part of this evaluation Health Canada - PMRA analyzes worst case scenarios, including direct applications to water.
 Then they establish rules or restrictions to mitigate problems, if they exist, for each product such as buffer zones which is the distance between water and where the herbicide can be applied.
-When label directions for AspectTM herbicide are followed, there are no unacceptable risks for aquatic organisms or drinking water for human consumption.
+When label directions for Garlon XRT and Garlon RTU are followed, there are no unacceptable risks for aquatic organisms or drinking water for human consumption.